So here we are, the morning after the premiere of season four of The Bachelorette, and not much has changed.

-And of course, there’s the lack of diversity outrage, which Channel 10 has this year made completely clear that they are unmoved by, because this year’s contestants are whiter than the coveted White Rose.
+And of course, there’s the lack of diversity amongst the contestants, which Channel 10 – yet again – has this year made completely clear that they are unmoved by, because this year’s Bachies are more pink than the coveted Wild Rose.

-It’s a television show – a deeply superficial cross between the Salem Witch Trials and the Miss Universe competition, with a side of Australian Ninja Warrior.
+It’s a television show – a marginally romantic version of Australian Ninja Warrior.
 Is it possible that we are expecting a little too much?